byui-cit/cit470/ab6/README.md

 ## Hints
 - It may be difficult to actually coax your new HIDS system into actually generating an alert.
-However, do your best in your tutorial document to demonstrate that you at least made a good-faith effort to do so, without taking any "unreasonable" security risks.
+However, in your deliverable, do your best to demonstrate that you at least made a good-faith effort to do so, without taking any "unreasonable" security risks.